freqstart/freqstart/README.md

 See the [open issues](https://github.com/freqstart/freqstart/issues) for a full list of proposed features (and known issues).

 ### Changelog

+`v3.0.2`
+* Improved project routine to disable auto restart for non-started or stopped projects.

 `v3.0.1`
 * Improved download routine.